drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Sometimes Separation very Difficult

-The separation of enantiomers can be very challenging.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/sometimes-separation-very-difficult-2917beeb'><i class='fa fa-play' aria-hidden='true'></i></button>The separation of enantiomers can be very challenging.
 For example the resolution of the four stereoisomers of the organophosphoramidate compound isomalathion is a difficult problem: for some compounds it may not be straightforward to separate the enantiomers.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures